 Think of A. Rey Pamatmat’s Edith Can Shoot Things and Hit Them as sort of a ’90s “Peanuts” strip come to life.
-Sixteen-year-old Kenny is like Charlie Brown.
-Twelve-year-old Edith is Kenny’s younger sister, so that makes her Sally (and so does her sass).
-And Kenny’s classmate Benji is Linus (with a little Schroeder mixed in).
+Sixteen-year-old Kenny is like Charlie Brown, the weight of the world on his shoulders and frustration abounding.
+Twelve-year-old Edith is Kenny’s younger sister, so that makes her Sally (and so does her sassy confidence).
+And Kenny’s classmate Benji is Linus (with a little Schroeder mixed in), and instead of a security blanket he has a security mommy.
 There’s even a giant stuffed frog named Fergie that could be considered Snoopy-esque.
-Only in this comic strip, Charlie and Sally Brown have essentially been abandoned by their parents to fend for themselves on a farm, and Charlie Brown and Linus are in love.
+Those are the similarities, and here are the differences: Charlie and Sally Brown have essentially been abandoned by their parents to fend for themselves on a farm, and Charlie Brown and Linus are in love.

 The “Peanuts” comparison is apt here if only to convey the tone of Edith, which has mature actors playing tweens and teens.
 There’s a very grown-up feel to this tale of children, and that’s partly because Kenny and Edith are being forced to grow up much faster than normal.
 After their mother’s death, their physician father withdrew to the point of absence, leaving Kenny to assume the role of parent.
 Not to be outdone, plucky Edith decides to be the protector of her family.
 Armed with her stuffed frog and a BB rifle, she patrols the property and vows to quell any threat with her precision marksmanship.
 Sometimes their dad remembers to put money in their bank account (the kids have ATM cards) and sometimes he doesn’t.
 Still, they manage to cook and (occasionally) clean and go to school.
 They’re more than surviving, but it’s a terrible situation.